 Because it is not always possible for every patient to make their own decisions at all times, all patients 18+ should be encouraged to have advance care planning conversations with their family and complete a health care proxy.
 If necessary, their designated health care agent can step into their shoes and make end-of-life decisions for them.
 The health care agent is obligated to make decisions as the patient would make them.
 This pathway is known as Checklist 2.
-Because the patient lacks capacity to make decisions on this pathway, capacity determination from the attending physician and a concurring physician are required.
+Because the patient lacks capacity to make decisions on this pathway, capacity determination from the attending physician or nurse practitioner and a concurring physician or nurse practitioner are required.

 After the first two pathways the legal and ethical requirements become more complex as the patient did not designate their own health care agent to speak for them and additional patient protections are put into place to ensure decisions are patient-centered and appropriate for the clinical situation.
 Attending and concurring capacity determination and attending and concurring clinical standards documentation are always required on these pathways.
 Checklist 3 and Checklist 4 may only be used in the hospital, nursing home or hospice setting.
 Checklist 5 may only be used in the community.
 The surrogates in all these situations are obligated to make decisions as the patient would make them or using the best interest standard if wishes are not known; one pathway (Checklist 5) additionally requires “clear and convincing evidence” for decisions other than DNR and DNI.
 Depending on the setting and the patient’s prognosis, review of the decisions by the facility’s ethics committee may also be required.

 Checklists 3, 4 & 5 depend on the correct surrogate being selected from the list provided in New York’s Family Health Care Decisions Act (FHCDA).
 The surrogate list is in order of priority as follows: